mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 ### Conversation file:

-Each line of `train.convos.txt` contains a Reddit response and its preceding conversational context.
+Each line of `train.convos.txt` and `dev.convos.txt` contains a Reddit response and its preceding conversational context.
 Long conversational contexts are truncated by keeping the last 100 words.
 The file contains 5 columns:

 1. hash value (only for sanity check)
 2. subreddit name